-What to do in your Jacuzzi® Infrared Sauna
+What to do in your Clearlight® Infrared Sauna

 Ahhh.
 Stepping into an infrared sauna to begin your day or after a long day of work is like stepping into the warm arms of someone you love.
 You are immediately comforted by the cozy oasis just like having your loved one holding you tightly in their embrace.